-Long ago, I was in the camp of the Christians.
+I used to be in camp with the Christians.
 Now, I find myself digging a deeper hole and am firmly entrenched with those who say the question of God cannot be known with certainty by any religionist or atheist.
 I side with the atheists, though, on evidence: evidence for God only appears when you begin with ‘knowing’ that it is true.
 If you begin with doubting, you will look for a long time.

 Complaints Against Christianity

 He addresses common complaints against Christianity in the first half of the book, and does his best to sort them out, but fails, I think.
 He fails in the same way that other apologists fail: he begins with his experience and uses that as his jumping off point.
 Fair enough for those who share that experience.
 What I want, though, is something that starts from my vantage, and then addresses my questions.
 He starts in the camp that ignores or downplays any lack of faith.
 All men have faith, he argues.
 It’s the stuff we breathe.
 He would argue, and he is correct, that I have faith that when I walk into my house after work, there is no one there behind the door waiting to stab me with a knife.
 It’s faith, he says, because I cannot know this from outside of the door.
 But, it’s an absurdity to paint this in the same light as faith in god or religion.
 It’s absurd to argue that I thus have faith, and then wonder why I shirk from a faith in a man who, the story is told, was dead and then rose up from being dead, 2000 years ago.

 The Primacy of Christianity

 In the second half of the book, Keller makes an argument for the primacy of Christianity vs. other worldviews.
 He makes headway here, but, again, if you start with Jesus, and are wondering about Jesus, He seems easy to find.
 But, if you start without Jesus, Keller’s arguments lead to less robust answers.